Passionate Principled Advocacy

 Trial Practice is an intensive course of study that teaches the legal mechanics and human dynamics of trying a lawsuit.
 The class incorporates a lecture and performance component.
 Trial skills taught include developing a case theme and theory, presenting a persuasive opening statement and closing argument, conducting direct and cross examination, introducing exhibits and making objections.
 Student performances are videotaped weekly and made readily available for review and critique.
 Instead of a written final exam, each student participates in a mock jury trial before a sitting judge and experienced trial lawyers.

 The Trial Team is composed of second- and third-year law students who are chosen based on their performance at a tryout.
 The team competes in the White Collar Crime Invitational, held in Washington, DC as well as competitions throughout Florida.

 To Tryout: Interested students will receive a case file ahead of time, and will prepare portions of a trial to perform in front of Professors and a mock jury.
-The next tryout will be May, 2015.
+The next tryout will be in May 2016.
 Prior to tryouts, an email about rules and how to obtain materials will sent.

 Requirements: Students who have completed their first year and are in good academic standing (not on academic probation) are eligible to tryout.
 There is no class requirement for trying out; while Trial Advocacy is useful, it is not mandatory.